Intilery/intilery.github.io/docs/guides/identifying-customers.md

 Intilery recommends that you use a unique user identifier that won’t change for your `userId`, for example a database ID from your organization’s internal systems.
 (See below)

 When you make an [Identify call](/docs/schema/identify/) using Analytics.js, Intilery saves the `userId` to the browser cookie, and writes all the user traits in local storage.
 If you’re using one of the Intilery mobile libraries, the `userId` and and traits are stored in the device’s memory.
-This makes it possible to append the user’s data to all subsequent [Page calls](/docs/tag/reference#page) or [Track calls](/docs/tag/reference#track) for the user, so you can properly attribute those actions.

 If a user returns to your site after the [cookie expires](#id-expiration-and-overwriting), Analytics.js looks for an old ID in the user’s `localStorage`, and if one is found, sets it as the user’s ID again in a new cookie.
 If the user clears their cookies *and* `localStorage`, all of the IDs are removed.
 The user gets a completely new `anonymousId` when they next visit the page.